Cassandra Kelly

 Cassandra Kelly AM is an international advisor, speaker, and company director.
 She is a founding member of the European Union's Global Tech Panel, and Chair of Treasury Corporation of Victoria.
 She is co-founder of Pottinger and Atomli Inc. Her thinking on disruption, diversity, philanthropy, and business leadership has been featured in articles, speeches and books.
+She is founder of the WomanUp program providing coaching to aspiring executive women.

 Early life and education

 Cassandra was born in Sydney, Australia.
 She attended the University of Sydney and received a Bachelor in Economics (Honours in Finance), with a major in Commercial Law / Accounting.
 Her Honours year focused on finance and the economics of developing nations and economics.

 Executive career

 After working as a fund manager, she was hired by McKinsey & Company and moved to Johannesburg, where she was one of the early founders of the global risk management practice.
 Following that, she worked at HSBC in London and then Deutsche Bank where she was based in New York City, leading investment into early fintech/online platforms such as Tradeweb, Market Axess and Creditex.

 In 2001 she was hired as the Vice President of GMAC Commercial Mortgage Asia, based in Tokyo.

 She founded Pottinger in 2003, a global advisory business, with Nigel Lake.
 She was initially CEO and then became global chair of Pottinger.
 She developed Pottinger's proprietary "destination-led strategy" which is used by leaders in business and government.
-Business Spectator reported that Cassandra drives a responsible and ethical business culture through recruitment of individuals "with a true understanding of what feels correct, ethical, decent, humane, authentic behaviour.
+Business Spectator reported that Cassandra drives a responsible and ethical business culture through recruitment of individuals "with a true understanding of what feels correct, ethical, decent, humane, authentic behavior.
 People who have the courage to say 'no' to clients".